Meet NASA’s Next Mars Rover Mission That Will Explore The Red Planet Soon

 — NASA (@NASA) November 28, 2017

 To meet its goals, it is equipped with cutting-edge science instruments that will search out biosignatures on a microbial scale.
 These include the X-ray spectrometer that will point to tiny spots.
 Meanwhile, the ultraviolet laser will identify the “glow” from the rings of carbon atoms.
-Likewise, its radar will examine beneath the surface of the Red Planet and map the layers of rock, water and ice up to 30 feet deep.
+Likewise, its radar will examine beneath the surface of the Red Planet and map the layers of rock, water, and ice up to 30 feet deep.

 NASA Builds its Next Mars Rover Mission https://t.co/ckfyrwwEw4 via @NASA pic.twitter.com/PHj6Rq2tD1